taodong/duotail-docs/docs/concepts/route.md

 # Route

-## What is Route?
+## What is a Route?

-A Route defines the rules for incoming emails.
+A **Route** defines the rules for incoming emails.
 The text following the last underscore in an address is the Route ID.
 For example, in `a_happy.rhino_food@duotail.com`, `food` is the route.
 If a route rule allows `deliciousgrass.com`, any emails from that domain will be delivered to your inbox.

 ## Route Email